WetenSchaap/dokuwiki-injector/README.md

 **Usage**

-After installation the extension needs to be configured and connected to your linkding instance.
-Either open the extension options in the browser extension manager or follow the link in the new linkding injector box on the search page of google or duckduckgo.
+After installation the extension needs to be configured and connected to your dokuwiki instance.
+Either open the extension options in the browser extension manager or follow the link in the new linkding injector box on your search engine.

-Once the extension is properly configured linkding search results will show in the right sidebar.
+Once the extension is properly configured dokuwiki search results will show in the right sidebar.
 If there are no search results nothing will appear.

 **Screenshots**